SJSU-CADRE-CLASSES/SJSU_ART_104_F17/Assignments/ReadingThree/LamHoangReading3.md

 Reading 3

-&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbspFoam space is an a idea to represent the metaphore for the bitcoin blockchain.
+Foam space is an a idea to represent the metaphore for the bitcoin blockchain.
 It is represented by using expanded polystyrene(EPS) geofoam blocks, arranged in a certain way to give us the visuals of a block chain.
 This display was hosted by the New museum for contemporary Art in new york city, one of ths torefronts for Art and Architecture.
 Bitcoin is on the rise as it gives us a safer and more reliable way to transfer and receive money.
 Since bitcoin is a public ledeger with peer-to-peer monetary settlements,it